apiwizlabs/apiwiz-hiring/gantt-chart.md

 **Basic:**
 1. You can get the sample data for Gantt chart using above API.
 You need to show the progress of the milestone in a Gantt chart.
-2. In the Gantt chart show the progress as red, if it's extending the planned completion date of the milestone/tasks/subtasks.
-(You will get milestone's end date, task's end date and subtask's end date from above API)
+2. In the Gantt chart show the progress as red, if milestone's tasks are extending the planned completion date of the sprint end date.
+(You will get milestone's end date, task's end date and sprint's end date from above API)
 3. Add search by milestone filter in Gantt Chart

 **Medium:**